 The Honey Pot

-24th September 2023
+24 September 2023

 Neocities

 The very first Neocities site I found was this Pokemon booster pack simulator.
 I was never really into the Pokemon trading card game as a kid, but it was fun to see the various designs without having to pay for it.
 A lot of fun.
 From there I found the Neocities site itself, with a list of all the different sites.
 That was the first time I realised that the web I knew as a child was still alive and well, and that was a wonderful feeling.
 So many different people, different tastes, different experiences, all held in their own unique sites.
 There was no conformity, no algorithm dictating the content.
 Just individuals.
 I loved that.
 I wanted to be a part of that.
 It was, however, some months before I created this blog.
 Life does that thing where it gets in the way and I forgot about it for ages until I actually started collecting physical Pokemon cards (more on that later) and remembered the simulator.
-I dipped my toes into Neocities again and started by making this little site.
-This blog soon followed.

 I've been having so much fun designing the layout, adding the content.
 Admittedly I'm not much of a designer.
 I am first and foremost a backend developer, and since I'm intentionally not using a framework it has been slightly harder to get a decent layout but I think I did a pretty decent job considering it was mostly done on a weekend.